AdoshiMatamoto/adrianmatei.com/_posts/2019-09-06-awesome-volleyball-basics-video-compilation.md

 ---

 To do sports is fun and healthy, but doing it right brings you more joy and satisfaction.
-This is also the case for volleyball, which I started playing again this summer at a local club - [awesome group](https://volleyliebefeld.ch/#post-78) there, thank you guys for having me.
+This is also the case for volleyball, which I started playing again this summer at a local club - [awesome group](https://volleyliebefeld.ch/#post-78), thank you guys for having me.
 With a couple of exceptions it's been like 20 years ago in high school when I played volleyball "semi-professionally" and memory of the game got a little bit rusty, so  I needed a refresh.
 According to the motto "one picture is worth a thousand words, and one video a thousand pictures", I thought I checked some youtube videos created by professionals, which show basic but very important